 Now that you’ve checked out the key ingredients and specs of the folding treadmills in my Top 5, let’s take a closer look at each of the five treadmills to help you decide which one suits your office, apartment, or home the best.
 Important features that I factored into my decisions were weight, folded dimensions, noise level, speed range, and functionality.

-In each review, I highlight the reasons why I chose these treadmills followed up by a list of pros and cons that I found reported by current owners.
+In each review, I highlight the reasons why I chose these treadmills followed up by a list of pros and cons that I found reported in current info.
 If you’re still undecided now, I’m confident that by the end of the reviews you’ll know without a doubt which treadmill to pick for your space.

 #1) Sunny Health & Fitness Asuna 8730G